claudiodsf/axirunner/README.md

     pip install -e .

 ## Running
-To generate a sample config file:
+To generate a sample set of config files:

-    run_axitra -s
+    axirunner -s

-The sample config file should be (hopefully) self-explanatory.
+The sample config files should be (hopefully) self-explanatory.

 To run, using a config file:

-    run_axitra -c <CONFIGFILE>
+    axirunner -c <CONFIGFILE>

 To get help:

-    run_axitra -h
+    axirunner -h

 ## Limitations
 Only the "moment" version of Axitra is currently supported and only for